The Neuropathology Core

 Edlow, B. L., Keene, C. D., Perl, D. P., Iacono, D., . . .
 Dams-O’Connor, K. (2018).
 Multimodal Characterization of the Late Effects of Traumatic Brain Injury: A Methodological Overview of the Late Effects of Traumatic Brain Injury Project.
 Journal of Neurotrauma,35, 1604-1619. doi:10.1089/neu.2017.5457

 The Neuropathology-Neuroradiology Integration Core

 The first step in establishing bidirectional correlations between these fields is to develop and test various MRI stains and contrasts on control and injured tissue specimens.
-The team is evaluating whether various MRI contrasts can help distinguish differences among fixed brain tissue specimen and detect sequelae of damage or injury.
+The team is evaluating whether various novel MRI contrasts can help distinguish differences among fixed brain tissue specimen and be able to detect sequelae of damage or injury.
 They are also assessing the robustness and reproducibility of these methods to ensure their suitability for more routine use.